-5.6 Team Names
+5.7 Team Names

 For sports with more than one competitor in an event (ie teams or pairs) then similar rules are used for team names.
-In pairs the two names are often concatenated (depending on usage), separated by: a single space, a forward slash, and a single space (" / ").
-The order of the names is alphabetical by family name unless there is a specific rule in a particular sport (e.g. beach volleyball and figure skating).
+In pairs the two names are sometimes concatenated (depending on usage and discipline), separated by: a single space, a forward slash, and a single space (" / ").
+The order of the names is alphabetical by family name unless there is a specific rule in a particular sport (e.g. beach volleyball or in some cases gender).